MicroBooNE and the $\nu_e$ Interpretation of the MiniBooNE Low-Energy Excess

-In the two panels of Fig.~\ref{fig:full_oscillation} we perform two analyses (both in blue): solid lines present the sensitivity on a mixing angle when the other is fixed to zero, whereas the dashed lines present the sensitivity when the other mixing angle has been profiled over.
+Figure~\ref{fig:full_oscillation} presents our results in a consistent four-neutrino approach, considering oscillations of all $\nu_e$ and $\nu_\mu$ samples.
+We show the MicroBooNE-Inclusive 95\% CL constraints on $\Delta m^2_{41}$ and $\sin^2\left(2\theta_{ee}\right) \equiv 4 |U_{e 4}|^2 (1-|U_{e 4}|)^2$ (top panel) or $\sin^2\left(2\theta_{\mu\mu}\right) \equiv 4 |U_{\mu 4}|^2 (1-|U_{\mu 4}|)^2$ (bottom panel).
+In each panel of Fig.~\ref{fig:full_oscillation} we perform two analyses (both in blue): solid lines present the constraint on a mixing angle when the other is fixed to zero, whereas dashed lines present the constraint when we profile over the other mixing angle.
 The disappearance prospects for $\nu_e$ are compared against hints of sterile neutrinos in Gallium experiments~\cite{SAGE:1998fvr,Abdurashitov:2005tb,GNO:2005bds,Kaether:2010ag,Barinov:2021asz} and constraints from solar~\cite{Goldhagen:2021kxe}, and reactor antineutrino~\cite{Berryman:2020agd,Declais:1994su,DANSS:2018fnn,DayaBay:2018yms,DoubleChooz:2019qbj,NEOS:2016wee,RENO:2018dro} experiments.
-The bottom panel, showing MicroBooNE $\nu_\mu$ disappearance constraints, is contrasted against constraints from MINOS/MINOS+~\cite{MINOS:2017cae} and results from IceCube~\cite{IceCube:2020phf}, including a 90\% C.L. preferred region and best-fit point.
+The bottom panel, showing MicroBooNE $\nu_\mu$ disappearance constraints, is contrasted against constraints from MINOS/MINOS+~\cite{MINOS:2017cae} and results from IceCube~\cite{IceCube:2020phf}, including a 90\% C.L. preferred region and a best-fit point.
+For further justification of this test-statistic and coverage studies for both Figs.~\ref{fig:sterile_constraint} and~\ref{fig:full_oscillation}, see the Supplemental Material.

+As we see, even in the absence of neutrino appearance, \textit{i.e.}, $U_{e4}$ or $U_{\mu4}$ equal zero, MicroBooNE can still set a limit on neutrino disappearance.
+For muon neutrinos, the disappearance sensitivity comes from the large $\nu_\mu$ data sample.
+For electron neutrinos, in turn, the sensitivity derives from the large $\nu_e$ background.

-As one final remark on the importance of the complete four-neutrino analysis, Fig.~\ref{fig:full_oscillation_appearance} shows the constraints from MicroBooNE-Inclusive as a function of $\sin^2\left(2\theta_{\mu e}\right)$ after profiling over $\sin^2\left(2\theta_{\mu\mu}\right)$ in comparison with preferred regions of MiniBooNE under the same set of assumptions~\cite{Brdar:2021cgb}.
-Even more than in Fig.~\ref{fig:sterile_constraint}, we see that allowed MiniBooNE parameter space persists despite the MicroBooNE-Inclusive constraints.
+As one final remark on the importance of the complete four-neutrino analysis, Fig.~\ref{fig:full_oscillation_appearance} shows the $3\sigma$ CL constraint from MicroBooNE-Inclusive as a function of $\sin^2\left(2\theta_{\mu e}\right)$ after profiling over $\sin^2\left(2\theta_{\mu\mu}\right)$ in comparison with $1\sigma$ and $3\sigma$ CL preferred regions of MiniBooNE under the same set of assumptions~\cite{Brdar:2021cgb}.
+Even more than in Fig.~\ref{fig:sterile_constraint}, we see that $3\sigma$-CL-allowed MiniBooNE parameter space persists despite the MicroBooNE-Inclusive constraints.